lsousadev/stockmarket/readme.md

 - [ ] Future - Optimize index_helper function (shows main page stats from form POST).
 Since only 4 possible results, each is currently hard-coded
 - [ ] Future - Chart representation for stats
 - [ ] Future - Sort/filter for tables
+- [ ] Future - Allow upload from other brokers
 ### Notes
 08/08/2020 - After getting the backend to work, I realized my schema was backwards.
 Details such as option ticker, expiration date, option type, and strike should be in the Contract object, not in every single Transaction object.
 Since it does work as of now, I'm pushing this version and then redoing the whole database and everything directly affected by it.
 That's the main focus now.
+08/09/2020 - New database structure finalized yesterday plus a few TODOs.
+Everything works according to plan and it does what I wanted it to do when I created the app.
+There's still plenty to improve with JS and the index_helper function, along with side goals and future features.